-With the weather getting warmer and summer in sight, many of us are starting to plan our next staycation adventure.
+With the weather getting warmer and summer in sight, many of us are starting to plan our next getaway adventure.
 But where to go?
-There are so many amazing drives and destinations here in the UK that it would take an age to list them all.
-So here are a couple of our favourites, along with our top tips on how to make sure you get there safely and comfortably.
+There are so many amazing drives and destinations here in the UK that it’s hard to choose, so here are a couple of our favourites, along with our top tips on how to make sure you get there safely and comfortably.

 The Causeway Coastal Route, Northern Ireland